51ngul4r1ty/atoll-mono/README.md

    - `ALTER DATABASE atoll OWNER TO atoll;`
    - `\p` to see that the command was executed (it will repeat the line above)
    - `\q` to quit
+4. Follow the incomplete steps in `setup.sql` (up to, but not including, the "RUN THE APP" step)
-4. Set up environment variables:
+5. Set up environment variables:
    - set ATOLL_DATABASE_URL to the database connection string (it should look something like this replacing "{pwd}" with atoll user password: `postgres://atoll:{pwd}@localhost:5432/atoll`)